TM216/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -u *.html ..  copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u moves all files beginning with an uppercase letter to the directory u want rm ./*~ delete all files end with(~)
+cp -u *.html ..  copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u moves all files beginning with an uppercase letter to the directory u want rm ./*~ delete all files end with(~) mkdir -p bb/nn/nn create a directoris in tree